kerke3/listiify-web/README.md

-# Listiify
+# Listiify - Assessment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.
+This is an assessment project for a full stack developer position.

 ## Development server